StefanIGit/OctoPrint-IpShow/README.md

 # OctoPrint-IpShow

-**This will try to get a IP address which has internet access and sends it into Navbar and in the printer's LCD.** Describe what your plugin does.
+This will try to get a IP address which has internet access and sends it into Navbar and in the printer's LCD by M117 command.

 ## Setup